Additional support for learning review

 - the areas of practice which could be further enhanced through better use of current resources to support practice, staffing or other aspects of provision

-Angela will gather views and experiences from October to December 2019.
-It is anticipated that a report with recommendations for next steps will be available in spring 2020.
+Angela Morgan gathered views and experiences from October to December 2019.
+She submitted a report to Scottish Ministers and COSLA at the end of February 2020.
+It is anticipated that the report with recommendations for next steps will be published in spring 2020.

 Angela Morgan's background